 If you are an expatriate or a visitor coming from another European Member state, you are generally free from hospital and medical care expenses.
 Having presented your European Health Card (EHC), you will be attended to by a general practitioner at your local centre.
 If you are not able to make it to your local health centre, the general practitioner will pay you a visit.
 If the situation requires you to see a specialist or be admitted to a hospital, the general practitioner will give you a referral or a medical certificate.
 Most hospitals in Spain also have Accident and Emergency departments.

 With your EHC, you can receive similar healthcare to that of a Spanish citizen.
 Expiration dates are indicated on the EHC and they are not valid in Liechtenstein, Iceland, Norway, and Switzerland.
 Private hospitals and some general practitioners in Spain will not honour an EHC.
-The EHC is available from relevant healthcare organizations in your country of origin.
+The EHC is available from relevant healthcare organisations in your country of origin.

 During your stay in Spain, if there is a need for a specific treatment, e.g. haemodialysis, you are required to fill out an E-112 form.
-You will also need authorization from an appropriate institution from your home country.
+You will also need authorisation from an appropriate institution from your home country.
 Dental treatment is not generally covered in Spain, with the exception of emergency extractions.

 If you happen to forget your EHC card, it is your responsibility to pay for you pharmaceutical, medical and hospital bills in advance.
-By providing your receipts, you can seek a reimbursement from the appropriate healthcare organization in your own country.
+By providing your receipts, you can seek a reimbursement from the appropriate healthcare organisation in your own country.

 Bear in mind that your EHC is not applicable if you travel to Spain for the sole purpose of seeking medical treatments.
 This also applies to other EU participating countries.

-Spain has some form of a bilateral agreement with counties such as Peru, Paraguay, Ecuador, Chile, Brazil and Andorra, and these citizens can also avail of free hospitalization and medical care in cases of medical emergencies or accidents.
+Spain has some form of a bilateral agreement with counties such as Peru, Paraguay, Ecuador, Chile, Brazil and Andorra, and these citizens can also avail of free hospitalisation and medical care in cases of medical emergencies or accidents.
 You simply have to present the corresponding health certificate from your country of origin.
-In the event that you do not have the certificate with you, simply pay for the doctors, the hospitalization, and the medicines upfront.
+In the event that you do not have the certificate with you, simply pay for the doctors, the hospitalisation and the medicines upfront.
 Ask your healthcare service or insurance provider to fully refund your expenses.
 Just be sure to present the necessary receipts.